francistor/yaas/doc/readme.md

 This will launch several instances:

 - A "superserver" instance, which acts as a Diameter and Radius server plus an ignite database server.
+It stores sessions with a prefix in the Acct-Sesion-Id and IP-Address
 - A "superserver-mirror" instance, which will act as an ignite replica.
 - A "server" instance, which receives the client requests, looks for clients in the ignite database, stores sessions and proxies the requests to the superserver.
 - A "client" instance, which generates the requests and performs the tests.

 ## Configuration

-Yaas is not ashamed to be configured via files, although they can be stored locally in the executing server or in a remote location (accesible via http).
+Yaas is not ashamed to be configured via files.
+They can be stored locally in the executing server or in a remote location (accesible via http).
 Some files may be reloaded without restarting, and some other cannot.